MSLNZ/rpi-smartgadget/README.rst

 .. code-block:: console

-   sudo apt update && sudo apt upgrade -y
+   sudo apt update && sudo apt upgrade

 The following will install the **RPi-SmartGadget** package in a `virtual environment`_

 .. code-block:: console